buildpacks/spec/platform.md

 The platform MUST execute the detection and build phases of the lifecycle on the build image.

-The build image MUST ensure that:
+The platform MUST ensure that:

 - The image config's `User` field is set to a non-root user with a writable home directory.
 - The image config's `Env` field has the environment variable `PACK_STACK_ID` set to the stack ID.